 - Eat more sweets (contributing to diabetes)

-- Eat more salt (which is bad for cardiovascular health)
+- Take in more salt (which is bad for cardiovascular health)

 - Eat less low-fat dairy (making osteoporosis worse)